Odell Beckham has three teams on his free-agency visit tour

-Beckham tore his ACL in the Super Bowl in February, but has said he’s ready to sign with a team in the near future.
-That would be on the short end of being 100%, but WR-needy teams should be able to count on him during a playoff run.
-Beckham has said he wants to join a contender and the five teams listed are all in playoff position.
+Beckham, 30, tore his ACL in the Super Bowl in February, but has said he’s ready to sign with a team in the near future.
+That would be on the short end of being 100%, but receiver-needy teams should be able to count on him during a playoff run.
+Beckham has said he wants to join a contender, and the five teams listed are all in playoff position.

-The first visit is with the New York Giants, according to Anderson, where Beckham began his career in 2014 as a first-round draft pick.
-Per Jay Glazer of FOX Sports, he is scheduled to meet with the Cowboys on Monday, December 5th.
+The first visit is with the Giants, according to Anderson, where Beckham began his career in 2014 as a first-round draft pick.
+Per Jay Glazer of FOX Sports, he is scheduled to meet with the Cowboys on Monday, December 5.

-Bills’ defensive end Von Miller is on record saying his former Rams teammate will sign in Buffalo.
-Beckham tweeted prayers for Miller after the pass rusher went down with an injury on Thanksgiving.
+Bills defensive end Von Miller is on record saying his former Rams teammate will sign in Buffalo.
+Beckham tweeted prayers for Miller after the pass rusher went down with a knee injury during the Bills’ 28-25 win over the Detroit Lions on Thanksgiving Day.

 God plz watch over @VonMiller !!!
 Place your hands over him Lord.
 I ask that it not be anything too serious.
 I love u brother prayin hard!— Odell Beckham Jr (@obj) November 24, 2022